mbetim/gcp-resources/README.md

 # GCP Resources

-Quickly open a project's resource in the Google Cloud Platform
+A Raycast extension to quickly open a project's resource in the Google Cloud Platform